Štefan: Name Day, Name Meaning & More

 Greece | December | 27 | Stefania, Stefanos, Stephan, Stephania, Steven |

-Štefan: A Name of Enduring Dignity
+Štefan A Name of Dignity and Strength

 When Is Your Name Day?